std66/TomiSoft-WebServer/README.md

     //Tip: GET parameters are stored in Parameters.
 If there are no GET parameters,
     //this Dictionary will be empty, but it won't be null.

-    //A simple way to communicate with your application is to use the static
+    //A simple way to communicate with your application is using the static
     //WebServer.Parameters[]
     //BE CAREFUL!
 It uses the dynamic type.